bthapa4791/MailCasting/README.md

-This project is done for college project.
+This project was done for college project.
 Similar type of project can be found on internet.
 What I have done is implemented the project in Model-View-Controller design pattern for better understanding.